Herbalism 101 | Herbal Indications A-C

 Rose (Rosa spp.)

 Rose has a long history and connection to love and the heart space; she makes us feel good when we receive her on special occasions.
-Internally she supports the nervous system, the female reproductive system, and the cardiovascular system.
+Internally, it supports the nervous system, the female reproductive system, and the cardiovascular system.

 Cinnamon (Cinnamomum spp.)

 Cinnamon warms the nervous, digestive, and reproductive systems.
-She connects the emotional and physical heart, helping us to feel supported.
+It connects the emotional and physical heart, helping us to feel supported.

 Aromatic